Two-Day Getaway to Wichita

-Casual elegance is the hallmark of the renovated 1926 Ambassador Hotel (from $139).
+Casual elegance is the hallmark of the renovated 1926 Ambassador Hotel.

-In Goddard (14 miles west), giraffes eat from guests' hands, kangaroos accept pats and lemurs jump into laps at Tanganyika Wildlife Park.
+In Goddard (14 miles west), giraffes and lemurs eat from guests' hands and kangaroos accept pats at Tanganyika Wildlife Park.

-Classic sandwiches like open-faced Reubens fill the lunch menu at Doo-Dah Diner.
+Back in Wichita, classic sandwiches with flavor twists fill the lunch menu at Doo-Dah Diner.

 History buffs marvel at dinosaur skeletons, a Berlin Wall segment and Egyptian mummies at the Museum of World Treasures.

 At the beautiful Botanica Gardens, paved paths lead to serenity among 30 themed gardens and a butterfly house.

 Mahogany and leather warm the mood at Chester's Chophouse and Wine Bar.